~ Less

 stone with interesting pebbles embedded in it.
 According to

-the surrounding fields. told my colleague Tom
+the surrounding fields.
+He told my colleague Tom

 FourWinds a nice tale about his mother using the smooth